BCDevOps/devops-platform-workshops/openshift-201/rh201-pod-auto-scale.md

 The HPA makes a scaling decision based on the observed CPU or memory utilization values of pods in an OpenShift Container Platform cluster.
 Utilization values are calculated as a percentage of the resource requests of each pod.
 Missing resource request values can affect the optimal performance of the HPA.

 Keep in mind your application will "work" with scaling up or down replicas.
 If adding more pods to your application won't reduce the load or if scaling down pods would cause issues an HPA might not be the best choice.
-If your application is reliant on some persistant storage per pod that may also be something to consider when using HPAs.
+If your application is reliant on some persistent storage per pod that may also be something to consider when using HPAs.

 ### Advanced Options